litesoft/tipsom/README.md

   IMO, the fundamental problem is having to interact with the JSON DOM as a unit.
 So, a potential solution is to convert the single large JSON DOM into a selectively managed set of smaller Text DOMs.
 The question then is what is the optimal scope/size of these smaller Text DOMs?

-  With ACSON, the plan is to treat every attribute of every Text DOM object as a separately parsable entity.
+  With TIPSOM, the plan is to treat every attribute of every Text DOM object as a separately parsable entity.
 These entities can be "Lazy Parsed" on demand as sections are actually requested (and extending the DOG as needed), and to be able to quickly stitch together all the parsed and unparsed data back into a single Text DOM.

-The goals of ACSON (a modified form of JSON) is to have the simplicity of JSON but to support easy of semi-parsing (very simple and fast metadata parsing and deferred data parsing) which will support very rapid hierarchical access (parsing only enough to satisfy current request).
+The goals of TIPSOM (a modified form of JSON) is to solve the high costs of parsing and generating a Text (JSON) DOM when mapping largish TEXT DOMs to and from persistence stores (whether they be NoSQL DB or simply CLOB/BLOB(s) in RDBs).
+TIPSOM should have the simplicity of JSON but to support ease of semi-parsing (very simple and fast metadata parsing and deferred data parsing) which will support very rapid hierarchical access (parsing only enough to satisfy current request).
 The semi-parsing that occurs as part of the selective extraction, facilitates quick generation by directly utilizing the unparsed data with simple and quick rendering of the parsed metadata.
 An additional goal was that it be completely human readable (which means that there should be no "invisible" characters EXCEPT spaces).

 When reading the info below, please keep in mind the cleverness of UTF-8: all 7-bit ASCII character byte values (including line feeds) can NOT exist as part of a multibyte UTF-8 Rune!